 The best cash flow forecasting software also permits Enterprise Resource Planning (ERP) integration.
 This helps complete your financial picture – by integrating an ERP such as Sage, you’ll have access to unpaid bills and liabilities.
-After all, no cash flow forecast is complete without ARs and APs.
+After all, no matter what forecasting model you use, no cash flow forecast is complete without ARs and APs.

 With open banking and ERP integration, you have an incredible view of your business’s cash position that’s easily accessible from one, central platform.